Guide to Tenant Protections in Petaluma

 PROTECTING TENANTS FROM TENANCY TERMINATION

 Both the State of California and the City of Petaluma have adopted new laws that are meant to protect tenants from the termination of their tenancy.
-These protections are particularly focused on “no cause” termination of tenancy - when the reason for termination is not because of a cause created by the tenant.
-These “no-cause” terminations can cause hardship for tenants and thus require special noticing and assistance in some cases so that the tenant has the time and help they need to move.
+These protections are particularly focused on “no-fault” termination of tenancy - when the reason for termination is not because of a cause created by the tenant.
+These “no-fault” terminations can cause hardship for tenants and thus require special noticing and assistance in some cases so that the tenant has the time and help they need to move.

 This is a summary meant to help you understand and comply with State of California and City of Petaluma Laws.
 We are sharing this for your convenience.
 The rules fall into two general categories: 1) tenant rights and termination of tenancy, and 2) rent increases.
 Petaluma’s rules apply to tenant rights and termination of tenancy.
 The State rules apply to rent increases.